 2. An hour before serving, whisk together the flour and water in a small bowl.
 Stir into the stew until blended.
 Add hot sauce and taste to see if more of the seasonings are needed.
 Cover and simmer for one hour.

-Kosher Brunswick Stew needs cornbread (pareve, of course)!
+A steaming bowl of Brunswick Stew needs some cornbread (pareve, of course)!